spotify/gcp-audit/README.md

 # gcp-audit

+**This code purely exists for posterity, it is no longer developed or maintained.
+Please look to [Forseti Security](https://forsetisecurity.org/) for your GCP auditing needs.
+The PyPi package gcp-audit is not the same thing.**

+---

 A tool for auditing security properties of GCP projects.
 Inspired by [Scout2].

 `gcp-audit` takes a set of projects and audits them for common issues as defined by its ruleset.
 Issues